python/cpython/Doc/tutorial/errors.rst

 The exception's :meth:`__str__` output is printed as the last part ('detail') of the message for unhandled exceptions.

-:exc:`BaseException` is the common base class of all exceptions, including a few which are not typically handled, because they are used to indicate that the program should terminate.
+:exc:`BaseException` is the common base class of all exceptions, including :exc:`Exception` which is a subclass of all exceptions apart a few which are not typically handled, because they are used to indicate that the program should terminate.
 They include :exc:`SystemExit` which is raised by :meth:`sys.exit` and :exc:`KeyboardInterrupt` which is raised when a user wishes to interrupt the program.

-:exc:`Exception` is a subclass of :exc:`BaseException`, which is a common superclass of all exceptions, apart from those few special ones that we should not typically handle.
-As such, :exc:`Exception` can be used as a wildcard that catches (almost) everything.
+:exc:`Exception` can be used as a wildcard that catches (almost) everything.
 However, it is good practice to be as specific as possible with the types of exceptions that we intend to handle, and to allow any unexpected exceptions to propagate on.

 The most common pattern for handling :exc:`Exception` is to print or log the exception and then re-raise it (allowing a caller to handle the